wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-staged-publishing.md

 - For instructions on installing and configuring the Azure CLI, including information on how to connect Azure CLI to your Azure subscription, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install).

--  To list the commands available for Azure Websites in the Azure CLI, call `azure site -h`.
+-  To list the commands available for Azure in the Azure CLI, call `azure site -h`.

 ----------
 ### azure site list